pingcap/tidb/docs/design/2022-08-02-stats-lru-cache.md

 - Use LRU to maintain the stats cache in memory
 - Keep the total memory usage of stats cache under the quota
+- Support loading stats back into memory when tidb server needs it

 ### Non-Goals